 1. Am I a Good Candidate for a Tummy Tuck?

 The first question to ask at your tummy tuck consultation is whether or not you’d be a good candidate for the surgery.

 When the first signs of aging show up on your face, you might consider nonsurgical treatments that’ll help to keep you looking youthful without much — if any — downtime.
 The liquid facelift is becoming more and more popular for this very reason.
 If you’re not quite sure what this is or if it could be right for you, take a look at these common liquid facelift FAQs to help you decide.

 What’s Included in a Liquid Facelift?

 There isn’t a set list of treatments that have to be included in a liquid facelift, so you can customize yours to suit your unique needs and goals.
-Generally speaking, most liquid facelifts include some type of injectable, whether that be dermal fillers or BOTOX® or Dysport®.

 Once you’ve had your tummy tuck, it’s tempting to want to jump right back into the gym and make your midsection look even better with ab workouts and exercise.
 But it’s important to let yourself heal, and your muscles repair after surgery.
 Here are four simple steps to help ease you back into your workout routine after tummy tuck surgery.

 First and foremost, when it comes to exercise after a tummy tuck, you’ve got to listen to your doctor.
 Don’t take your recovery plan into your own hands.
 Work with your surgeon on when and how to get back into your exercise routine and lean on their expertise.